Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 Immediately reply to your main tweet and tag the following people.<br />

 ```
-Tenants at Woodman Gardens were ignored by officials even after showing video proof of
-LAHD inspectors working with slumlords.
+Tenants at Woodman Gardens were ignored by officials even after showing video proof of #LAHD inspectors working with slumlords.
 City records show-it's a pattern

 @KarenBassLA @adrin_nazarian @cd2losangeles @LindseyPHorvath @RonGalperinLA
 @CityAttorneyLA @LACountyBOS
-#LAHD
 ```

 <br />